KBitLogic/Chiaroscuro/README.md

 ##### Community & Contributions

 Have feedback or suggestions for *Chiaroscuro*?
 I would love to hear it.
-Please, join the conversation on the Visual Studio Marketplace or submit a pull request on GitHub.
+Please, join the conversation or submit a pull request here on GitHub.

 ---